Two Coats of Paint Conversations

-Recorded conversations are available here and on our archive page after each event.
-Readers can also subscribe to Two Coats of Paint Conversations on Apple Podcasts, Spotify, Stitcher, IHeart Radio, and Google Podcasts.
+Last year, we began to archive the edited conversations in a podcast format and post them on this page (below) and on our podcast platform.
+Readers can subscribe to Two Coats of Paint Conversations on Apple Podcasts, Spotify, Stitcher, and other podcast platforms.

 “Creating Live/Work Communities for Older Artists”